kabdelkareem/cxf-hooks/Custom Fault Interceptor/README.md

 ### Project Constraints
-`CustomFaultOutInterceptor.java` must be registered as outFaultInterceptor of the web service
+`CustomFaultOutInterceptor.java` must be registered as an outFaultInterceptor of the web service

 ### Custom Fault Pseudocode